web-padawan/awesome-web-components/README.md

   - [Who to follow](#who-to-follow)

+> Web Components the Right Way was made with love by [Mateus Ortiz](https://twitter.com/mteusortiz)

 ## Specifications

 * [Web Components](http://w3c.github.io/webcomponents/explainer/) - This document is a non-normative reference, which provides an overview of Web Components.